Dear Parents and Students,

 If you are late in arriving to class, please do your best to avoid disturbing the class in progress.
 Just slip into your seat and get your books out and pay close attention.

 If you have questions about the content of this letter, or the content of our class discussions, or a book that you are reading for class, or an assignment you are working on, or a philosophical question about the meaning of life, PLEASE ask your tutor!
 The wonderful thing about asking questions is that it leads to discovering new knowledge.
 You may contact me (the tutor) (Mr. Turnbull, that is) in one of two ways.
-You may e-mail me at email@example.com.
+You may e-mail me at firstname.lastname@example.org.
 This method will probably have the fastest response time.
-Or you may call me at 509-548-8500.

 Thank you for your participation in this tutorial.
 It is a privilege from God for me to be a part of the process in helping you learn and grow.